acisops/acis_anomaly_pages/source/fep_reset.rst

 * If the target is not on one of the halted FEPs, then it is likely that the science objectives of the observation will still be met.

-* The power down prior to the next observation clears the anomaly.

 * We should examine data from the next observation because power-cycling the FEPs via the execution of the ``WSPOW00000`` command should clear the condition.
   However, any run immediately following which executes ``WSVIDALLDN`` instead